Last revision: April 1, 2021

 All Court entities are still players and are required to follow Vox Populi rules.

 Staff are players who have applied for and been accepted into a server rank by the server owners; Zombiemold and LatinGoddess.
 There are two entities within Staff: Disciplinary and Non-Disciplinary.
 Disciplinary Staff are members who are responsible for maintaining and enforcing the Vox Populi rules.
-The ranks within Disciplinary Staff include: Chat Moderator, Enforcer, and Admin.
+The ranks within Disciplinary Staff include: Moderator-in-Training, Moderator, and Admin.
 Disciplinary Staff may work directly with Court to assist with case research if strictly necessary.
 Such research includes player activity reviews and the instances outlined within the Constitution.

 Court Officials Compared to Staff